Layer7-Community/graphman-client/README.md

 > [!NOTE]
 > Global options from the configuration file can be overridden using the CLI argument (`--options.<name> <value>`).

+# Extensions
+Graphman Client introduces few extension points that are open to change.
+So that, user can extend the existing functionality (especially by loading the third-party modules).
+By default, not all the extensions are enabled for use.
+Needed extensions can be enabled either by configuration file or using `--options.extensions` CLI argument.

+For example:
+`--options.extensions multiline-text-diff policy-code-validator`

+- pre-request
+  - enables the extension to modify the graphman service request (http).
+  - commands (like **export**, **import**, **renew**, etc) that require interactions with the graphman service use it.
+  - ref: _modules/graphman-extension-pre-request.js_
+- post-export
+  - enables the extension to act on the exported configuration prior to writing it the console or file.
+  - **export** command uses it.
+  - ref: _modules/graphman-extension-post-export.js_
+- pre-import
+  - enables the extension to act on the input prior to submitting it for import.
+  - **import** command uses it.
+  - ref: _modules/graphman-extension-pre-import.js_
+- multiline-text-diff
+  - enables the extension to compute the line level differences for the multiline text.
+  - **diff** command uses it.
+  - ref: _modules/graphman-extension-multiline-text-diff.js_
+  - default implementation uses the [diff](https://www.npmjs.com/package/diff) third-party module.
+By default, it is not enabled for use.
+  - once enabled, make sure this package is installed, available for use
+    - `npm install diff`
+- policy-code-validator
+  - enables the extensions to compile the json schema that is needed for policy code validation.
+  - **validate** command uses it.
+  - ref: _modules/graphman-extension-policy-code-validator.js_
+  - default implementation uses the [ajv](https://www.npmjs.com/package/ajv) third-party module.
+By default, it is not enabled for use.
+  - once enabled, make sure this package is installed, available for use
+  - `npm install ajv`

 # Deprecated entity types
 As part of extending the supportability and standardization, few of the existing entity types and their associated query-level field methods are deprecated.
 It is recommended to start using the latest GraphQL types in favour of extensibility and support.